haberdashPI/vscode-master-key/notes.md

             - [ ] identify each non-comment region, and look for parsed elements whose span overlaps
             - [ ] convert any bind elements in this overlap into markdown table
+    - [ ] serialization of bindings to settings.json
     - [ ] actually replace javascript behavior with rust functions
     - [ ] CI
         - [x] setup CI unit tests for rust
         - [x] setup rust coverage
         - [x] setup CI and merge coverage across rust and javascript
-        - [ ] verify that CI is running and coverage is showing up
+        - [X] verify that CI is running and coverage is showing up
+        - [ ] check in with CI setup once we get the above tasks completed

 4. Move palette from quick pick to tree view
     - [ ] get a simple tree view working (just show one item)